nikiimisal/3-tier_Architecture_Related/RDS.md

 • Ensure that the RDS instance is not public and is accessible only to your application layer (private subnet).

 • Use separate subnets in different AZs for database resilience.

+<h1>Connecting RDS to Your Three-Tier Architecture</h1>

+We have now completed the RDS setup.
+Next, we will connect the RDS database to our three-tier VPC architecture

+1. Access the Web Server via Shell
+Log in to your web server using an SSH client (e.g., PowerShell on Windows).
+For instance:

+       ssh -i /path/to/key.pem ec2-user@<web-server-public-ip>
+   >>You can also use this step :<br>
+   SSH into the web server and then use it to jump into the application server via SSH.
+Once logged into the application server, you can access and interact with the RDS database.
+3. Prepare to Connect to Amazon RDS
+To access the RDS instance, you will need its endpoint.
+Open the RDS console, navigate to the database details under the Connectivity & security tab, and copy the endpoint (DNS address).

+4. Install MariaDB Client on the App Server
+The MySQL/MariaDB client is required to connect to the RDS instance.
+On Amazon Linux 2, install it using:

+       sudo yum install mariadb105-server
+5. Connect to the RDS Instance

+Once the client is installed, connect with:

+      sudo mysql -u root -p -h rds-endpoint-hear
+>>To execute this command, the MariaDB client must first be installed on the application server.
+Once the command has executed successfully, you may uninstall MariaDB for security purposes.
+  You will be prompted to enter the master password you configured during RDS setup

+6. Create and Use a Database Related To Your Project

+After logging in, you can execute SQL commands to set up your project database.
+For example:

+       CREATE DATABASE myprojectdb;
+       USE myprojectdb;
+       CREATE TABLE example_table (
+       id INT PRIMARY KEY AUTO_INCREMENT,
+       name VARCHAR(100),
+       created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP
+       );
+       INSERT INTO example_table (name) VALUES ('Sample');